 The desire for the autonomy of man; therefore, in the last resort, it is the denial of God and self-deification; it is getting rid of the Lord God, and the proclamation of self-sovereignty.

 When we defy God, we herald that we believe our way is better.
 When we sin, we put ourselves on the throne, so to speak; we become the Lord.
 Herein is manifest, horrible pride!
 We arrogantly justify our actions with perverted reasoning to assuage our consciences.
-If all sin is prideful, then all men are prideful, for Romans 3:23 records that all have sinned and fall short of the glory of God.
+If all sin is prideful, then all men are prideful, for Romans 3:23 records that “All have sinned and fall short of the glory of God.”

 Pride has completely infiltrated the human race with one exception.
 Jesus Christ, being fully God and fully man, resisted pride entirely and remained submissive to the Father and in denial of all selfish interests.
-Galatians 6:7 warns that the end result of digesting pride in one’s body is this:
+Galatians 6:7 warns that the end result of emboldening pride in one’s body is this:

 Do not be deceived, God is not mocked; for whatever a man sows, this he will also reap.

-It follows that if one dances with Arroganté and allows pride to infiltrate and dominate his or her life then that person will eventually reap her fruits.
+It follows that if one dances with Arroganté and allows pride to infiltrate and dominate his or her life, then that person will eventually reap her fruits.
 Each of the following passages states what is associated with pride:

 Perhaps the most fearful result of pride is this last fruit, God’s active hindrance, or opposition.
-The key point of this passage in relationship to the others is that God will purposely cause a prideful person to reap exactly the opposite of what he or she so diligently desires — personal glory.
+The key point of this passage in relationship to the others is that God will purposely cause a prideful person to reap exactly the opposite of what he or she so diligently desires—personal glory.

 The prideful will experience shame, destruction, humiliation, strife, and God’s personal hindrance.
 Be extra careful to always give God the glory for whatever is good in your life; always deflect praise to Him!
-After all, keep in mind He is the one who created you!
+After all, keep in mind He is the One Who created you!
 When you are accounting for your accomplishments on the campaign trail, make sure you end by giving God the glory.